wrapp/ex-wrapplog/README.md

 # ex-wrapplog

-A simple logger that writes log information in JSON format on standard output.
+A simple logger for Elixir that writes log information in JSON format on standard output.

 ## Usage: